suraj-cmd/python-basic/cliffdemo-ex/README.md

-# Project Title
+# Introduction
-cliff is a framework for building command line programs.
+cliff is a framework for parsing command line arguments and building CMD tools.
 It uses plugins to define sub-commands, output formatters, and other extensions.

 ### Prerequisites
 ```